mehulagg/gitlab_test/doc/development/geo/framework.md

    ```

 1. Create the `widget_registry` table so Geo secondaries can track the sync and
-   verification state of each Widget's file:
+   verification state of each Widget's file.
+This migration belongs in `ee/db/geo/migrate`:

    ```ruby
    # frozen_string_literal: true